2 min read

 Executive summary:

-Created by a newly elected labour government in 1945 the NHS is facing significant challenges with growing waiting lists, impacting patient care and overall healthcare outcomes.
+Since 2010, the NHS has been left with ageing infrastructure, outdated technologies and staff shortages.
 This case study aims to provide a comprehensive analysis of the root cause, potential solutions and recommendations for addressing this pressing issue.

-Problem statement:
+Problem statement

 1. Covid-19 pandemic: Disrupted services, increased demand, and workforce shortages.